Method Overriding in Java (with Examples)

 When to Use @Override Annotation in Java?

-In method overriding, Java compiler does not decide which method is to be executed.
-Because it has to wait till an object of subclass is created.
-After the creation of the subclass object, JVM binds the method call to the suitable method.
+In method overriding, the Java compiler does not decide which method is to be executed.
+This is because the decision depends on the runtime type of the object, not the reference variable’s type.
+At compile-time, the method call is checked against the reference type.

 package overridingProgram;